-Floors including sub-floors

-Repair category 2

-Notes Flooring is slightly loose and springy in place which maybe indicative of timber defects.
-There are props within the cellar which are supporting the floor of the room above.
-This arrangement has a temporary appearance, however appears to not be a recent alteration to the structure.
-The floor above appears level and sound to the tread, indicating no significant distress.
+Floors including sub-floors Repair category 2 Notes Dampness has been recorded to flooring in the en-suite adjacent the shower cubicle and wc.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.